darkwaterfoundation/docs/640gettingstarted.md

 ## Board layout

 Before we start to assemble your board, we'll take a look at what each section is and what it is for.
+Place your 640 board on a table in front of you and identify each area.

 ##### CPPM / PPM-SUM